-Once the feature is enabled for your company, you will see the Set Apple ID action in the payload dropdown.
+Once the feature is enabled for your company, you will see the Set Apple ID action in the Workflow dropdown under Advanced:

 Select the Set Apple ID action.
 There are three fields: for Apple ID, DS Person ID, and Store ID.
 Fill these fields in with the appropriate values.